 Employees and agents of the Agency shall serve at the pleasure of the Board at such compensation levels as shall be approved by the Board from time to time.
 Employees and agents may be reimbursed for reasonable expenses incurred in the performance of Agency duties with the prior approval of the Board.

-Board members shall not be compensated for rendering any service to the Agency in any capacity other than as a Board member unless such other compensation is reasonable and allowable under provision of Section 856 of the Act.
+Board members shall not be compensated for rendering any service to the Agency in any capacity other than as a Board member.